jedymatt/umtc-election/README.md

 cp .env.development .env
 ```

-Then, configure the .env file according to your use case.
+Then, configure the .env file and set your pusher crendentials

 Install the composer dependencies